camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/protocol/http-webhook.md

 ## Create an HTTP Webhook Connector task

-1. Start building your BPMN diagram with a **Start Event** building block.
+1. Start building your BPMN diagram.
+You can use HTTP Webhook Connector with either **Start Event** or **Intermediate Catch Event** building blocks.
-2. Change its template to an HTTP Webhook.
+2. Select the applicable element and change its template to an HTTP Webhook.
 3. Fill in all required properties.
 4. Complete your BPMN diagram.
 5. Deploy the diagram to activate the webhook.